browserup/browserup-proxy/README.md

         <scope>test</scope>
     </dependency>

-Once done, you can start a proxy using `org.browsermob.proxy.ProxyServer`:
+Once done, you can start a proxy using `net.lightbody.bmp.proxy.ProxyServer`:

     ProxyServer server = new ProxyServer(9090);
     server.start();